Skip to main content

 What is a fever?

-The definition of a fever is a single temperature reading of 100.4 degrees Fahrenheit or greater.
-However, not all methods of taking an infant’s temperature are accurate.
+A fever is a single temperature reading of 100.4 degrees Fahrenheit or greater.
+However, not all methods of taking an infant's temperature are accurate.

 How do I check a rectal temperature?

-A rectal temperature is a quick, easy, accurate way to measure an infant’s temperature.
-To take a rectal temperature, you need a digital multiuse thermometer, cool water and some lubricant, such as petroleum jelly.
 Start by cleaning the end of the thermometer with cool water.
-Never use warm water, as it may affect the reading.
+Never use warm water because it may affect the reading.
 Next, place a small amount of lubricant on the end of the thermometer.
-Place your child on his or her stomach with your hand just above his or her bottom, or place your child on his or her back and raise his or her legs up to his or her chest.
-Place the thermometer end one-half to one inch into the anal opening, and hold it loosely with two fingers.
-Keep the thermometer in place until it beeps, and then remove the device.
-If the thermometer reads 100.4 degrees Fahrenheit or greater, your child has a fever.
+Place your child on his or her stomach with your hand just above the child's bottom, or on the child's back and raise the legs to the chest.
+Place the thermometer end 1/2 to 1 inch into the anal opening, and hold it loosely with two fingers.
+Keep the thermometer in place until it beeps, then remove it.
+Your child has a fever if the thermometer reads 100.4 degrees Fahrenheit or greater.

 My child has a fever.
 What do I do next?